-RAW In-situ OAM operation in the Network Plane may observe either a full Track or subTracks that are being used at this time.
 Active RAW OAM may be needed to observe the unused segments and evaluate the desirability of a rerouting decision.

 Finally, the RAW Service Layer Assurance may observe the individual PAREO operation of a relay node to ensure that it is conforming; this might require injecting an OAM packet at an upstream point inside the Track and extracting that packet at another point downstream before it reaches the egress.

-This observation feeds the RAW PSE that makes the decision on which PAREO function in actioned at which RAW Node, for one a small continuous series of packets.
+This observation feeds the RAW PSE that makes the decision on which PAREO function is actioned at which RAW Node, for one a small continuous series of packets.

-Figure 7: Observed Links in Radio Access Protection
+Figure 5: Observed Links in Radio Access Protection

 In the case of a End-to-End Protection in a Wireless Mesh, the Track is strict and congruent with the path so all links are observed.

-Conversely, in the case of Radio Access Protection, the Track is Loose and in that case only the first hop is observed; the rest of the path is abstracted and considered infinitely reliable.
+Conversely, in the case of Radio Access Protection illustrated in Figure 5, the Track is Loose and only the first hop is observed; the rest of the path is abstracted and considered infinitely reliable.